JAthulya/notes/notes/linux.md

 __find something__
-find by the name -> find -name passwords.txt all txt files -> find -name * .txt
+find by the name -> find -name passwords.txt all txt files -> find -name * .txt find -name file* -> to find all files with "file" in its name find -iname filename* -> make it case insesitive(ex-Filename, fileName) find -iname filename*.exe find path -mtime -7 -> find file in last 7 day find path -mmin -7 -> find file in last 7 minutes find path -mtime -30 -size +10M-> find file in last30days above10MB find path -mtime -30 | grep txt
+__to find about directories__
+whereis john -> list of directories about john which john -> tell which file runs when we type"john" locate john -> find out about all the locations sudo updatedb -> update if file is not finded by commands

 __grep - find something in content__
 access certain ip address in the log file -> grep "10.0.0.2" file.log